cwchentw/lightweight-cms/content/write-posts.md

 Those fields are not hard coded but adjustable in *setting.php*.

 In addition, all fields in a front matter are exposed in `$post[MDCMS_POST_METADATA]` (not implemented yet).

+## (Optional) Add Contents for Sections

+Sections in mdcms intend for intermediaries to posts merely.
+They seldom benefit site SEO.
+Nevertheless, you may still add content for sections as needed.

+Contents for sections are written in *_index.md*.
+Write it as ordinary Markdown posts.